 Part 4: Choosing a Moderation Partner

-If you’re undecided as to whether or not you will handle moderation yourself or work with a moderation partner, consider the pros and cons of both approaches.
+If you’re undecided as to whether or not you will handle moderation yourself or work with a partner, consider the pros and cons of both approaches.

-If you don’t take the time to properly evaluate prospective moderation options, the public consequences can be irreparable.
+If you don’t take the time to properly evaluate prospective options, the public consequences can be irreparable.
 When choosing a moderation partner, confirm that the company you are working with does not crowdsource under any circumstances and the team moderating your platforms and apps is working in a controlled, professional atmosphere.

 If a moderation company cannot guarantee that it will never store or share any of your data, then they aren’t the moderation partner to trust with your brand.
 To ensure that the partner you choose to moderate your UGC is qualified to fill this integral role, refer to this questionnaire as a framework: Questionnaire for Selecting a UGC Moderation Partner